- This test was performed to test a common proposal by customers that smaller forecasting buckets lead to higher forecast accuracy.

 “This will allow the analysis of several facets of the time series, therefore reducing the aforementioned model uncertainty.
 Use many alternative data frequencies, by using multiple aggregation levels.”

 This quotation is where the paper describes setting up multiple data frequencies.
 This is not something that is commonly done in supply chain forecasting.
 Now the paper goes on to describe how to go about doing this.

 “In any case, while the starting frequency is always bounded from the sampling of the raw data, we propose that the upper level of aggregation should reach at least the annual level (emphasis added), where seasonality is filtered completely from the data and long-term (low frequency) components, such as trend, dominate.”

-Therefore, the process leads to complete removal of the seasonal component.
-This was shown to occur in the testing that was performed as described in this article.
-I did not set out to do to this.
+Therefore, the process leads to the complete removal of the seasonal component.
+This was shown to occur in the testing that was performed, as described in this article.
+I did not set out to do this.
 Rather it was one of the attractive benefits of the test.

 “It is expected that on our set of series different models will be selected across the various aggregation levels.
 Seasonality and various high frequency components are expected to be modeled better at lower aggregation levels (such as monthly data), while the long-term trend will be better captured as the frequency is decreased (yearly data).”

 “Any time series at a sufficiently high frequency of sampling is intermittent, therefore these cases should be considered as a continuum.”